Developing your leadership pipeline is key to the long-term success of your business.

-And yet for many businesses, building and maintaining a leadership pipeline falls by the wayside.
+Unfortunately, building a leadership pipeline often falls by the wayside.

-But great leadership doesn’t happen by accident.
-Businesses need to have a clear plan for identifying their next great leaders.
-They also need a plan for developing their people so up-and-coming leaders are ready to step up when they need them.
+But strong leadership doesn’t happen by accident.
+Businesses need to have a clear plan for identifying their next best leaders.
+They also need a plan for preparing emerging leaders to take the next step.
+Lastly, a leadership succession plan is key.

-Here are three actionable ways to build an effective leadership pipeline at your organization.
+Here are three actionable ways to develop your leadership pipeline today:

 1) Make Leadership Development a Top Priority – Seriously